delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">🗺</span> <span class="li-content">If it makes sense, do initial research, design, and planning</span>

 Some situations do warrant spending time doing R&D or planning up front.
-But these should themselves be done with a "Deliver value daily" approach, and should focus on derisking later phases, and allow for future discovery, flexibility, and iteration to avoid the perils of waterfall.
+But these should themselves be done with a "Deliver value daily" approach, and should focus on derisking later phases, and allow for future discovery, flexibility, and iteration.

 ## But... what if I try to deliver, but in fact I can't?